Commercial Boiler Breakdowns: Common Reasons Why They Happen

 Poor insulation in your property, an old property or installing a boiler that is too small for the property you are heating or creating hot water for, can all cause stress on the system.
 This is a design fault in the sense that you need a bigger boiler for this kind of property from the outset.
 A boiler that is working too hard creates stress on its components and can therefore shutdown suddenly.

 A very common reason for commercial boiler breakdowns is simply that it is not regularly serviced.
-Regular servicing will save you money in the long run and will increase the lifespan of the boiler.
+Regular servicing will save you money in the long run and will increase the lifespan of the boiler, helping your business in the long run.
 Critical cleaning and inspection will lead to worn components being replaced before they fail.
 This increases the long term reliability of the boiler and lessens the chances of unforeseen breakdowns.
 It also ensures the boiler is always running to its optimum efficiency, again leading to cost savings in energy bills.